ASimpleMeow/Lord-Of-The-Meows/README.md

 - Create House and Tree models, texture them and import into Unity
 - Layout the village Level
 - Improve SpawnPoint script to allow for Camera options for different spawn points

+&nbsp;
+22-10-2017
+- Create Idle, Walking and Running animations for Character
+- Set up the AnimationController and append the changes to CharacterMovementView script